Teaching Emotional Skills in Non-Academic Settings

 Adults benefit just as much from emotional skill development.
 Emotional intelligence improves collaboration, leadership, and resilience.

 Teams that openly discuss emotions communicate more clearly and handle stress more effectively.
+Read more about managing emotions in professional settings.

 Using the Mood Meter in Everyday Life